 - a.
 Meet or exceed the plant quality standards of established in the latest edition of the American Association of NurserymenStandard for Nursery Stock (ANSI Z60.1); - b.
-Be included as a recommended species on the recommended and prohibited species list or be adapted for growing conditions in the Tulsa area, as determined by the native or naturalized species, except as otherwise approved by the land use administrator; and - Not be artificial plants or listed as a prohibited species on the recommended and prohibited species list prepared, and updated from time-to-time, by the planning and development director.
+Be native to North America adapted for growing conditions in the Tulsa area, as determined by the native or naturalized species, except as otherwise approved by the land use administrator; and - C. Not be artificial plants or listed as a prohibited species on the recommended and prohibited species-list prepared, and updated from time-to-time, by the planning and development director.